PhilT/machines/README.md

 ### Prepare the target machine

+Grab a suitable ISO from https://help.ubuntu.com/community/Installation/MinimalCD (Tested with 13.04)

+Ubuntu 13.04 ISO works with CD or USB
+  * To copy to USB

+    `dd if=mini.iso of=/dev/sdX` where `sdX` is your USB device (use `dmesg` to get this)

+Older ISOs do not allow USB stick install.
+You need to download the image instead.

-* Download the latest minimal Ubuntu 12.04 image or ISO (Precise Pangolin)
+* Grab an ISO or image to install a minimal Ubuntu 12.04 (LTS)
   * [64bit image](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-amd64/current/images/netboot/boot.img.gz)
   * [64bit ISO](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-amd64/current/images/netboot/mini.iso)
   * [32bit image](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-i386/current/images/netboot/boot.img.gz)
   * [32bit ISO](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-i386/current/images/netboot/mini.iso)
 * Images can be written to USB with `gunzip boot.img.gz && sudo dd if=boot.img of=/dev/sdX` where `sdX` is your USB device (use `dmesg` to get this)

-* Insert the USB stick and boot from it to install Ubuntu (See **Setting up a test VM** below for installing on a Virtual Machine)
+Insert the USB stick and boot from it to install Ubuntu (See **Setting up a test VM** below for installing on a Virtual Machine)

 * Install SSH Server & note the IP address

     sudo apt-get update && sudo apt-get -y install openssh-server && ifconfig